Yichen-Si/punkst/docs/install.md

 System: `sudo apt-get install libtbb-dev` or `yum install tbb-devel` on linux and `brew install tbb` on macOS.

 Local: `git clone` from [oneTBB](https://github.com/uxlfoundation/oneTBB) then build locally.

-- **Eigen**

-Header-only library.
-Download from [Eigen](https://eigen.tuxfamily.org/) and unpack, for example under the same parent directory as punkst.

 - **OpenCV**